Skip to content

 Read simulation utilities.

-Single Responsibility: Simulate reads from ANY FASTA file.
+Simulate reads from ANY FASTA file.
 Works with MucOneUp outputs or external sequences.
+Requires --config at the top level.

 Usage: